devvlara/portfolio/README.md

 - B.S., Mechanical Engineering | The University of Texas at Austin (_May 2023_)
 - Industrial Engineering and Management Track

+## Certifications
+**The Data Analyst Course**: Complete Data Analyst Bootcamp: Acquiring end-to-end data analysis skills, including Python, pandas, NumPy, and practical applications in data collection, cleaning, preprocessing, and visualization.
+**The Complete SQL Bootcamp**: Gained expertise in SQL and PostgreSQL, focusing on advanced querying, data analysis techniques, and practical database management skills.
+**Python for Machine Learning & Data Science Masterclass (In Work)**: -Advanced mastery in Python for data science and machine learning, covering comprehensive topics from data manipulation with Pandas to deploying machine learning models, enhancing employability in top tech sectors.

 ## Work Experience
 **Aeronautical F-35 Operations Engineer @ Lockheed Martin (_June 2023 - Present_)**
 - Developed and implemented strategic business cases and collaboration initiatives across multiple production sites, enhancing producibility and quality, and delivering a 15.7x ROI with $28 million in savings from 32 projects.